 (b) any purported waiver of a right conferred by or under this Act is void and of no effect.

-(2) Except as permitted by subsection (3) or by or under any other provision of this Act, no person shall enter into any agreement or arrangement with intent either directly or indirectly to defeat, evade or prevent the operation of this Act.
+(2) A person must not enter into any agreement or arrangement with intent either directly or indirectly to defeat, evade or prevent the operation of this Act.

-Penalty: $2 000.
+Penalty: a fine of $10 000.

-(3) A residential tenancy agreement may contain a provision by which section 38, 39, 40, 41, 42, 43, 45, 46, 47, 48, 49, 50, 55 or 56 is excluded, modified or restricted if the residential tenancy agreement is in writing and is signed by the owner and the tenant.
+[(3) deleted]

+[Section 82 amended by No. 60 of 2011 s.
+80.]

 83. Recovery of amounts paid under mistake of law or fact

 Where a party to a residential tenancy agreement pays any amount to the other party under a mistake of law or fact relating to the agreement, that party may —